-Blueprint practice profiles include a section for patient experience based on the Consumer Assessment of Healthcare Providers and Systems (CAHPS) Patient Centered Medical Home (PCMH) survey data.
+Blueprint HSA Profiles include a section for patient experience based on the Consumer Assessment of Healthcare Providers and Systems (CAHPS) Patient Centered Medical Home (PCMH) survey data.
 Patient experience data is a required component of PCMH recognition by NCQA.
-There are two versions of the survey: one for the adult population (ages 18 years and older) and another for the pediatric population (ages 17 years and younger) based on the parents' experience with the child's practice.
+There are two versions of the survey: one for the adult population (ages 18 years and older) and another for the pediatric population (ages 17 years and younger) based on the parent's experience with the child's practice.
 The survey is conducted by DataStat, Inc., which compiles and reports the resulting data in accordance with NCQA standards.
-If a CAHPS PCMH survey data is not available, then the Blueprint Practice Profile will omit pages that typically display survey results.
+If CAHPS PCMH survey data is not available for a HSA, then the Blueprint HSA Profile will omit pages that typically display survey results.

-The key areas of care for the adult survey include: Access, Communication, Comprehensiveness (Adult Behavioral), Coordination of Care, Office Staff, Self-Management Support, Shared Decision Making, and Information.
-The key areas of care for the pediatric survey include: Access, Communication, Comprehensiveness (Child Development), Comprehensiveness (Child Prevention), Coordination of Care, Office Staff, Self-Management Support, and Information.
-An additional focus area, Specialists, is not standard in the CAHPS PCMH survey data but has been included in the Vermont survey.
+The key areas of care for the adult survey include: Access, Communication, Comprehensiveness (Adult Behavioral), Office Staff, Self-Management Support, Shared Decision Making, and Information.
+The key areas of care for the pediatric survey include: Access, Communication, Comprehensiveness (Child Development), Comprehensiveness (Child Prevention), Office Staff, Self-Management Support, and Information.
+Two additional focus areas, Coordination of Care and Specialists, are not standard in the CAHPS PCMH but have been included in the Vermont survey.

 A composite measure for each key area of care was computed by averaging the responses to individual questions within each key area and is presented graphically in figures in the profiles with 95% confidence intervals.
-NCQA does not have a composite measure for Coordination of Care, which has been created for these profiles.
-Individual questions and responses are reported in the tables, which show the denominator (N) for each question, the rate (%), and the error (±), which reflects the degree of uncertainty of the measure at the 95% confidence level.
-Information has been blinded if the numerator of the response was less than 11 in adherence to CMS blinding rules.
+NCQA does not have a composite measure benchmark for Coordination of Care or for Specialists, which have been created for these profiles.
+Individual questions and responses are reported in the tables, which show the denominator (N) for each question, the rate (%), and the margin of error (+/-), which reflects the degree of uncertainty of the measure at the 95% confidence level.
+Cells in the table have been blinded if the numerator of the response was fewer than 11, in adherence to CMS blinding rules.